Putin's bank moves to Budapest, gets all conceivable privileges and immunities

 - Any and all taxes, duties, or export-import restrictions.

-If Hungarian law stipulates special authorisation for a certain activity, IIB has to be regarded as "having the required special authorisation, permission, or legal standing."
-All activities and properties of the bank will be immune to "
+If Hungarian law stipulates special authorisation for a certain activity, IIB has to be regarded as "having the required special authorisation, permission, or legal standing," and all assets and activities of the bank will be immune to "any and all legal, administrative, or judicial proceedings," except in cases when the bank waives this immunity.

 IIB's staff and their families will be enjoying full diplomatic immunity, but Hungary will also have to ensure that IIB's guests ("advisors and experts acting in the Bank's interest") would be able to enter the country "with no regard to their citizenship", along with"guests invited by the Bank who can present any written evidence of their invitation, including digital evidence of such an invitation," and Hungary will be obliged to provide diplomatic immunity to those dealing with the bank.